Limor Livnat: Personal views and life

 Although overtly secular, Livnat is generally identified as a right wing conservative, both morally and politically.
 A supporter of Revisionist Zionism, she ideologically opposed the Oslo Accords as well as the notion of relinquishing control over the West Bank.
 In this light she has voiced concerns over US President George W. Bush's Road Map for Peace.
 She also regularly attends events in honor of the pre-independence militant organizations, such as the Irgun and Lehi.
 However, she did not actively oppose Ariel Sharon's disengagement plan.

-In April, 2011, Livnat's nephew, Ben-Joseph Livnat, 25, was shot dead by a Palestinian Authority policeman when trying to break through a Palestinian road block after an unauthorized visit to the Joseph's Tomb in Palestinian-administered area of Nablus.
+In April, 2011, Livnat's nephew, Ben-Joseph Livnat, 25, was shot dead by a Palestinian Authority policeman when trying to break through a Palestinian road block after an unauthorized visit to Joseph's Tomb in a Palestinian-administered area of Nablus.
 Livnat described the shooting death of her nephew as an act of terrorism.
 An IDF report released a month later concluded that the event was not a premeditated terror attack, but that the policeman had acted "maliciously" and with the intent to harm.

-In an interview with Army Radio on 25 December 2011, Livnat, who was then leading the Interministerial Committee on the Status of Women, opined that in entirely ultra-orthodox areas of the country, segregation on public transport should be permitted.
+In an interview with Army Radio on 25 December 2011, Livnat, who was then leading the Interministerial Committee on the Status of Women, opined that segregation on public transport should be permitted in entirely ultra-orthodox areas of the country.

-"I don't think we should tell them how to live," said Livnat, "We should live and let live...When we are speaking about a mixed city, however, or a city where there are haredim or religious people who oppose segregation, we must fight the phenomenon of public segregation between sexes," she added.
+"I don't think we should tell them how to live," said Livnat, "We should live and let live...When we are speaking about a mixed city, however, or a city where haredim or religious people oppose segregation, we must fight the phenomenon of public segregation between sexes," she added.

 A resident of Tel Aviv, Livnat is married and has two children.

+Books

+In June 2024, her autobiographical book, "Your husband allows you? - Limor Livnat without fear" was published by Yediot Books.